BLOG / How Gamification is Different From Traditional Learning

 Gamification:

-• Applies game mechanics to non-game settings to encourage students
+• Applies game mechanics to non-game settings to encourage students in gamified learning environments

 • Incorporates awards, achievements, badges, etc